Life in the Middle School

 Every year, each grade participates in an overnight field trip — to extend learning from the classroom and provide an opportunity to bond as a class.

 The AIS Middle School community embraces respect, honesty, dedication, and understanding.
 Through these core values, we build positive relationships, develop intellectual curiosity and encourage creative expression so that we may thrive in and contribute to a diverse world.

-Being an Agnes Irwin girl means that I can do anything I want and no one can stop me.
+Being an Agnes Irwin girl means that I can be anything I want and no one can stop me.